What not to do before taking a urine sample?

 How much urine does a urine container usually need?

-The amount of urine needed for the urine container depends on the type of test that will be done.
+urine container depends on the type of test that will be done.
 Usually, a urine sample of 30-60 milliliters (ml) is enough for routine urinalysis tests, which are often used to check for various conditions, such as urinary tract infections, kidney disease, and diabetes.

 For other types of urine tests, such as culture and sensitivity tests or 24-hour urine collections, larger volumes of urine may be needed.
 For example, culture and sensitivity tests require at least 10 mL of urine, while a 24-hour urine collection may require collecting all urine produced in 24 hours, which may amount to 1-2 liters of urine.